 Benefits to the community

-In addition to supporting the rebuilding of nature-based tourism and economies, the National Parks Works and Jobs Boost Program benefits the Queensland community by:
+In addition to supporting the rebuilding of nature-based tourism and economies, the program benefits the Queensland community by:

 - improving social amenities and increasing safety in national parks